nomemory/andreinc-site/_posts/2023-02-01-demystifying-bitwise-ops.md

 ## Determining if an integer is a power of two

-Without taking bitwise operations in consideration, our first reflex to check if a number is a power of two is to use *logarithms*.
+Without taking bitwise operations into consideration, our first reflex to check if a number is a power of two is to use *logarithms*.
 It's not the best solution, and you will shortly see why:

 ```cpp
 #include <math.h>